heikkilevanto/beertracker/README.md

 Outline
  - Simple form to enter a beer I am drinking
  - Store all data in a flat text file
- - Write in Perl
+ - Write in Perl, run as a CGI script under Apache

 Although this is a personal project to scratch my own itch, I might as well release it under GPL, in case someone else finds this interesting.
-That does not mean I am willing to accept feature requests or support users!
-But I would like to know if you like this.
+The system can handle multiple accounts, so if you ask nicely (and if I know you already) I may give you one to play with.

 Version 1.0 was released in Feb-2016.
 It works, and I am using it myself.
 Of